apondlife/discone/plan/mid.md

 - if you stop on static friction, decreasing the friction doesn't start moving the character
 - should forcestate set curr?
 - model should always use Next (or some interpolated version)
-- aspect ratio stretches the game
+- can't get into jumpsquat after first aerial jump (if there's not infinite air jumps)
+- head ik rotates too far

 # debt
 - need to manually enable input actions
-- head ik direction only works for some models
-- default speed of head ik is poorly tuned
 - having zero jumps is not considered
 - rename character* to model* (generally reconsider 3p namespaces)
 - compiling stuff out in debug/development (but still want it for testing maybe)